Andover Newton Seminary’s Name and Logo

 The purple and blue of the logo retain our historic school colors, with a slight modification to the shade of blue.
 By adopting Yale’s blue, we remember the history of our traditional colors and also integrate a new dimension into our identity.
 These two colors recall two liturgical seasons in our Christian tradition: times of hopeful anticipation, and times of reorienting ourselves toward the gospel.
 Both colors represent waiting for Jesus’ coming and return.

 The white space in between is reminiscent of two of the holiest days on our calendar – Christmas and Easter – when God first entered the world as a tiny defenseless child and then reentered the world in victory over the finality of death.
+The negative space celebrates the liminal time and places where God meets us.
 We honor the waiting and anticipation our own Andover Newton community has experienced – both near and far – and we celebrate something new.
 As the Prophet Isaiah wrote (43:19), “Behold, a new thing.
 It is already happening.
 Do you see it?”